drewalth/flow-forecast/README.md

 ## Considerations

 - The data used for this project is from the [USGS](https://www.usgs.gov/) and is publicly available.
-- The data is not always consistent, may contain missing values, and may not always be accurate.
-- The training data does not include all possible factors that may affect the flow rate of a river like weather, temperature, dam releases etc.
+- The training data does not include all possible factors that may affect the flow rate of a river like weather, temperature, snowpack, dam releases etc.

 ## Wishlist